A survey on knowledge-enhanced multimodal learning: Knowledge in Visual Question Answering (K-VQA)

 \textbf{Evaluation of reasoning paths} is followed by employing human judgement, as being one of the most trustworthy indicators \cite{vqa2}.
 Due to the transparent reasoning process, failure cases can be traced down, revealing the exact stage where the prediction deviated from the intended one.
 Thus, shortcomings can be attributed to architectural choices, encoding techniques, or even incorrect data annotations.
 Other metrics regarding explainable reasoning include \textbf{top-k fact retrieval accuracy} for different k values, a crucial step for returning the correct answer in several approaches \cite{fvqa, vqa3, vqa4, vqa10}. \textbf{Fact recall} can also assess the fraction of relevant facts retrieved for a given question \cite{vqa6}.

 Generally, benchmarking knowledge-enhanced VQA approaches is not trivial.
-The plethora of combinations between available knowledge based datasets and external knowledge sources is rather large comparing of the number of available implementations in the field.
+The plethora of combinations between available knowledge-based datasets and external knowledge sources is rather large compared to the number of available implementations in the field.
 Additionally, various choice of metrics in literature makes comparisons of model performance even harder.
 Only recently implementations started becoming more consistent, focusing on evaluating results with plain accuracy and leveraging OK-VQA as a widely used dataset.